daianeklein/daianeklein/README.md

  Main Techniques:  a complete pipeline Machine Learning model.
 Data Analysis, feature engineering and selection, Machine Learning model.
  Boruta, Linear Regression, Random Forest and XGBoost algorithms.

+  ***

+   <a href="https://github.com/daianeklein/jobs-stacks">WEB SCRAPING AND DATA ANALYSIS</a>

+  Project Description: The aim of this project is to analyze the mains skills required in some jobs position in the Data field.
+To do so, it's divided into two parts:

+  1. Data collection
+  2. Web scraping and data analysis.

 <Br>
 <hr>
 <Br>